cepro/postgres/README.md

 Before pushing you will need to login to the Github docker registry with: `docker login --username <GITHUB_USERNAME> ghcr.io` .
 You will need to use a personal access token as the password - see here for instructions: https://medium.com/devopsturkiye/pushing-docker-images-to-githubs-registry-manual-and-automated-methods-19cce3544eb1

+NOTE: may need to create a 'classic' token and specifically give write:packages and read:packages permissions.
+In my case the 'fine grained token' didn't have any selectable permissions for packages.

 ---
 ---